DecafFries/Case-study-How-does-a-bike-share-navigate-speedy-success/README.md

 ### Guiding questions
 1. What tools are you choosing and why?
     - Excel and R.
-        - Excel can be used to process simple conversion tasks
+        - Excel can be used to browse the data and process simple conversion tasks.
         - R can be used to process more advanced wrangling and bind all 12 datasets into a single one for further analysis.
 3. Have you ensured your data’s integrity?
 4. What steps have you taken to ensure that your data is clean?